 This process repeats over and over again as they play.

 And they played for more than 30 minutes, then on and off all week with this.
-Eventually, we put the rice away – I stored it in a Ziplock bag and I know it will last for years (most of my sensory bin supplies are older than my third born…).
+Eventually, we put the rice away – I stored it in a resealable bag and (update) it’s now lasted our family four years.

 Best tips for success with the black rice sensory bin

 Sensory bins are incredible for children.
 The amount of learning and skill building in a sensory bin is truly amazing.

 For this activity to be successful, it’s important for kids to learn how to handle sensory bins and keep them tidy (I have an entire blog post dedicated to this).

 In addition to helping kids learn how to keep bins reasonably clean, try these tips: